OpenROV/openrov-software/README.md

 3) sudo ./update.sh

-This will go to the github repositroy and pull the latest code.
+This will go to the github repository and pull the latest code.
 You may need to reboot after the update.
-There is a known issue where the serial.io project sometimes failes to compile.
+There is a known issue where the serial.io project sometimes fails to compile.
 You can ignore that, but you may have to try again if it aborts the update.

 How to Contribute
 ------------